Fraud fear prompts Bank of Ireland to restrict some debit cards

 In a text message sent to some customers on Thursday the bank said it was “letting you know that your debit card may have been at risk of fraud.
 As a precaution we are sending you a new one.
 You can still use your existing card for chip and pin transactions using an ATM or terminal and your four-digit pin to pay.
 Your new card and a letter of explanation will arrive in the coming days.
 There is no need to contact us at this time”.

-The text message failed to make it clear the precise nature of the restrictions and that they meant affected Bank of Ireland customers would be unable to use their cards for contactless transactions or make any online purchase or use them overseas.
+The text message failed to make it clear the precise nature of the restrictions and that they meant affected Bank of Ireland customers would be unable to use their cards for contactless transactions or make any online purchase.

 A letter which is being now sent to customers contains slightly more detail.
 It says customers’ “Visa debit card may be at risk of being used fraudulently as your details may have been compromised, possibly as a result of card skimming.
 This happens when fraudsters use a small device to steal your card details.”